josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 * Diligence.
 The IETFAdminOrg would be expected to act responsibly so as to minimize risks to IETF participants and to the future of the IETF as a whole.

-The transparency and responsiveness principles are designed to address the concern outlined in Section 3.3 of {{?I-D.haberman-iasa20dt-recs}} about the need for improved timeliness of sharing of information and decisions and seeking community comments.
+The transparency and responsiveness principles are designed to address the concern outlined in {lack-transparency} about the need for improved timeliness of sharing of information and decisions and seeking community comments.
 There is a need for agreement between the IETF community and the IETFAdminOrg about the where to draw the line between community's need for information and the need to keep some business and personnel data confidential.
 The devil here is in the details and it would be expected that one of the first tasks for the IETFAdminOrg Executive Director would be to document how IETFAdminOrg would engage with the community and to vet that proposal with the community.

 ## Board Formation and Responsibilities